charmed-kubernetes/kubernetes-docs/pages/k8s/1.27/components.md

 ## Core charms

-These charms are the core components or official optional components of the release.
-These charms are maintained by the Charmed Kubernetes team.
+These charms are the core components of the Charmed Kubernetes release.

 |charm | summary | source | docs | bugs |
 |-|-|-|-|-|